Bill Submission Process

 • If the provider is not a hospital or surgery center, there will be an out-of-network pricing adjustment based on usual and customary rates for the area applied to the bill.
 If the provider rejects the pricing adjustments, they will become your responsibility to settle with the provider.

 • When utilizing out-of-network providers who refuse to bill Medi-Share directly, it is important to obtain a HCFA or UB prior to payment.
-A HCFA or UB submission is the fastest and easiest method for Medi-Share to process your reimbursement.
+A HCFA or UB submission is the fastest and easiest method for Medi-Share to process your submission.

 5. Final Notes